astral-sh/ty/README.md

 An extremely fast Python type checker and language server, written in Rust.

 > [!WARNING]
+>
-> ty is pre-release software and not ready for production use.
-Expect to encounter bugs, missing
+> ty is in preview and is not ready for production use.
-> features, and fatal errors.
+>

-ty is in active development, and we're working hard to make it stable and feature-complete.
+> We're working hard to make ty stable and feature-complete, but until then, expect to encounter bugs,
+> missing features, and fatal errors.

 ## Getting started